Galaxy Quenching from Cosmic Web Detachment

 where the sum is over the particles with position $\boldsymbol{r_i}$, mass $m_i$ and velocity $\boldsymbol{v_i}$ inside the shell.
-Gas was divided into hot and cold species by their instantaneous temperature at the threshold $T=10^{5} $K. The coherent and smooth velocity field provides an efficient mechanism for constant cold gas accretion producing a steady star formation.
-This is shown in Fig. \ref{fig:detachment_example_SFR} where we see a steady increase in the star formation rate from $z=8$ up to its peak at $z \sim 4$.
+Gas particles were segregated into hot and cold species by their instantaneous temperature at the threshold $T=10^{5} $K. Figure \ref{fig:detachment_example_SFR} shows a steady increase in the star formation rate from $z=8$ up to its peak at $z \sim 4$.
 The cold gas accretion rate at $z=5$ is of the order of $\sim 1-3 $ M$_{\odot}$/yr.
 Around this time the galaxy begins to interact with the proto-cluster and this is reflected in both the cold gas accretion rate and the star formation rate which shows a rapid decline.
-After its first interaction with the proto-cluster, the galaxy suffers several episodes of cold gas loss.
+After its first interaction with the proto-cluster, the galaxy suffers several episodes of gas loss.
 Around $z \sim 1$ the galaxy begins its accretion into the cluster.
 The higher density and strong tidal field associated to the cluster induces a mechanical stress in the filamentary web around the galaxy, stretching it until the point when it can no longer remain gravitationally attached (top-right panels Fig. \ref{fig:detachment_example}).
 After $z \sim 1$, even before the galaxy has been completely accreted by the cluster, there is no recognizable filamentary web around the galaxy.
-The local velocity field is highly turbulent and the lack of coherent gas streams connected to the galaxy prevents the accretion of cold gas (lower panels in Fig. \ref{fig:detachment_example}), ending its efficient star formation phase.
-After the galaxy has been detached from its web of primordial filaments there is no mechanism that can reconnect it.
-From this point the galaxy can not longer accrete cold gas, depleting its internal reserves of gas and eventually stopping star formation.
+The local velocity field is chaotic and the lack of coherent gas streams connected to the galaxy prevents the accretion of cold gas (lower panels in Fig. \ref{fig:detachment_example}), ending its efficient star formation phase.
+From this point the galaxy can not longer accrete cold gas, depletes its internal reserves of gas and stops forming stars (see Fig. \ref{fig:detachment_example_SFR}).